MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Saturday 2nd March 2019

+### What the Fuck Am I Doing

+Last night at the Beehive was my second rough pub in two weeks and that would make it about my third in two years.
+And there were some people at the gig last night who really weren't nice.
+At the same time I got chatting to someone who Facebook (because it knows a lot more about these things than I do) thought I should have been friends with for ages.
+And I also got talking to a woman called Sydney from New York.
+Sitting at the back of the gig chatting I somehow felt that I was in the right place.

+There are two things that you get asked a lot if you do stand-up comedy.

+1. How do you manage to get up on the stage.
+Answer: Given the right psychopathology, it's almost impossible not to.
+2. Why do you want to do that?
+Answer: See Answer 1, but also there is a huge satisfaction gained from writing something and finishing it.
+I've tried to write novels.
+I've tried to write books about my work.
+I haven't managed to finish them.
+I can get an idea for a joke, write it down and then go somewhere and say it out loud.
+And people either laugh or they don't.
+If they don't I drop it (unless I really like it) if they laugh I'll keep it and polish it.

+Most of us don't get to be artists.
+Most of us don't get "creative control" over anything.
+People who have gardens, allotments, front rooms that they obsessively decorate - that's what they're doing.
+They're finding a tiny square that they control.
+Those 5 minutes on stage are my allotment.

+But I was reading something else this morning that made me think that comedy is also something else.

+I was reading a quote from Douglas Adams (because I think he said that you can only really make a joke about something that you understand).
+And I found another quote from him which really resonated: "What I need is strong drink and a peer group."

+A comedy club is a kind of theatre.
+Everyone is in the dark apart from the man with the talking stick.
+It's probably bollocks, but that kind of seems atavistic, primordial, a modern version of telling stories around a campfire (mainly about sexual dysfunction and daddy not loving us, but hey).
+And I'm often struck by how the most un promising of rooms can get transformed into a comedy club with just a little bit of rearranging of chairs and dimming and turning of lights.

+And when they laugh.
+Oh my fucking word.
+When they laugh.

+### Friday 1st March 2019

 ### Gig No. 14, Comedy Be East - The Beehive, Bow

 <audio controls>